Signal Generation and Visualization

 Aperiodic Waveforms

-To generate triangular, rectangular and Gaussian pulses, the toolbox offers the tripuls
+To generate triangular, rectangular and Gaussian pulses, the toolbox offers the tripuls, rectpuls, and gauspuls functions.

 Generate 2 seconds of a triangular pulse with a sample rate of 10 kHz and a width of 20 ms. Repeat the computation for a rectangular pulse.